 Trekking, skiing and other fun outdoor activities in Kazakhstan

-Kazakhstan is known for its rugged landscape and graceful mountain ranges, and you can see the world's two northernmost mountain peaks which are up to 7,000 meters high, a large glacier and lovely views of Kyrgyzstan, Kazakhstan and China.
+Kazakhstan is known for its rugged landscape and graceful mountain ranges, and you can see the world's two most northern mountain peaks, a large glacier and lovely views of Kyrgyzstan, Kazakhstan and China.
 Spectacular!

-Medeu (1700 m) and Chimbulak (2300 m) are perfect destinations for outdoor enthusiasts.
+Medeu and Chimbulak are perfect destinations for outdoor enthusiasts.
 Medeu is a large ice skating rink, and Chimbulak is a renowned ski resort around half an hour from Almaty.
 You can also ski from both of these places, and we recommend a hike to the lake Issyk-w.
 Just note that there is a risk of avalanches all year round!

 The mountain range Tian Shan with its majestic peaks, and the three bright blue lakes called Kolsai Lakes located in the mountain range Kungei Alatau is definitely worth a visit.
 Here you can go sailing, fishing, horseback riding and swimming as well as skiing and ice skating in winter.
-If you crave organized and more physically demanding activities such as climbing and hiking you should contact Khan Tengri International Mountaineering Camp.
-If water sports are more your thing, just head for the river 'Il River' nestled between Lake Qapshaghay and Lake Balhash, where there are lots of cool activities for you!
+If water sports are more your thing, just head for the river 'Il River' nestled between Lake Qapshaghay and Lake Balhash, where there are lots of cool activities!

 Nature reserves in Kazakhstan